Drug/Ligand/Receptor Interactions

 The DDRC has an Applied Photophysics Chriascan V-100 Circular Dichroism Spectrometer equipped with a heat ramp which allows us to monitor spectral changes during unfolding.
 We can provide guidance and training for its use, particularly in quality control studies or measuring sample variation due to ligand binding.

-Differential Scanning Fluorimetry, also known as thermal melt analysis (TMA) is a technique which can be used to measure the binding affinity of small molecules to proteins.
-The instrument we support is called the Bio-Rad CFX 96.
-Similar to qPCR, the instrument generates a thermal ramp in the presence of an environmentally sensitive fluorescent dye on 96-well plates simultaneously measuring the changes in fluorescence intensity of the sample, which contains a mixture of protein and ligand.
+Thermal melt analysis (TMA) is a technique which can be used to measure the effect on stability of binding of small molecules to proteins.
+The instruments we support, are called the Bio-Rad CFX and the Nanotemper Prometheus Panta.
+These instruments generate a thermal ramp and measure the changes in fluorescence intensity of the sample, which contains a mixture of protein and ligand.
 A shift in the melting curve happens when the protein is bound to a ligand.
 The melting temperature dependence on ligand concentration can be fit to derive an affinity constant or Kd.

 Isothermal Titration Calorimetry

-The automated Malvern ITC200 system directly measures heat released or absorbed during biochemical binding events, from which it calculates binding affinity (KD), stoichiometry (n), enthalpy (ΔH), and entropy (ΔS).
+The Malvern ITC PEAQ system directly measures heat released or absorbed during biochemical binding events, from which it calculates binding affinity (KD), stoichiometry (n), enthalpy (ΔH), and entropy (ΔS).